Ho Chi Minh City: Urbanisation

-With a population now of 8,382,287 (as of Census 2010 on 1 April 2010) (registered residents plus migrant workers as well as a metropolitan population of 10 million), Ho Chi Minh City needs increased public infrastructure.
+With a population now of 8,382,287 (as of Census 2010 on 1 April 2010) (registered residents plus migrant workers as well as a metropolitan population of 10 million), the city needs increased public infrastructure.
 To this end, the city and central governments have embarked on an effort to develop new urban centres.
 The two most prominent projects are the Thủ Thiêm city centre in District 2 and the Phú Mỹ Hưng Urban Area, a new city centre in District 7 (as part of the Saigon South project) where various international schools such as Saigon South International School and Australian Royal Melbourne Institute of Technology are located.
 In December 2007, Phú Mỹ Hưng's new City Centre completed the 17.8 km 10–14 lane wide Nguyễn Văn Linh Boulevard linking the Saigon port areas, Tân Thuận Export Processing Zone to the National Highway 1 and the Mekong Delta area.
 In November 2008, a brand new trade centre, Saigon Exhibition and Convention Centre, also opened its doors.
 Other projects include Grandview, Waterfront, Sky Garden, Riverside and Phú Gia 99.
 Phú Mỹ Hưng's new City Centre received the first Model New City Award from the Vietnamese Ministry of Construction.

-Shopping

-Some of the larger shopping malls and plazas opened recently include: